-Most of the film happens in the maternity ward of a hospital, we are transported to the place and we can even smell the hospital corridor!
-The two main characters, the taxi driver and the pregnant lady speak very little to anyone, they never even introduce themselves to each other or to us.
+Most of the film happens in the maternity ward of a hospital, we are transported to the place, and we can even smell the hospital corridor!
+The two main characters, the taxi driver and the pregnant lady speak extraordinarily little to anyone, they never even introduce themselves to each other or to us.
 Instead, we hear the doctors, the head nurse and the helpers in the hospital.
-There are no back-stories told about them, still, we are able to understand them, and the abuse and torture the lady should’ve gone through.
+There are no back-stories talked about them, still, we are able to understand them, and the abuse and torture the lady should’ve gone through.

 The head-nurse character impresses us with her assessment of the facts regarding the relationship between the lead two characters.
 This is an emotionally intense film; we leave the hall carrying with us the pain and the social stigma faced by the lady.